Home /Compare /Walnut vs Chocolate

 Can you use walnut and chocolate together?+

-Yes, they can work well together in a monochromatic or analogous palette since they're both blue-green colors.
-Their contrast ratio is 2.30:1.
-Use walnut as the dominant/darker color and chocolate as the accent or highlight.
+Yes.
+Both walnut and chocolate are orange shades, so they pair naturally in a monochromatic palette.
+Use walnut as the dominant color and chocolate as the accent or highlight.

 What is the hex code for walnut?+